-- Transfers among previously approved direct cost line items. - This does not include transferring funds for foreign travel. - This does not include adding a new subaward program. - Elimination of an allowable project cost that does not affect the scope of the award. - RAOs only: Replacement of in-kind cost share with cash cost share if the source of the new cash cost share is allowable.
+- Transfers among previously approved direct cost line items. - This does not include transferring funds for foreign travel. - Elimination of an allowable project cost that does not affect the scope of the award. - Replacement of in-kind cost share with cash cost share if the source of the new cash cost share is allowable.